The German passport is still number one

 If you want to spend a month in China, then yes you will need to visit the embassy to apply for a visa.
 However, since 2013, visiting China has been made much easier for British passport holders.
 If you are in transit for 72 hours in certain airports, you can stay visa-free until your flight out.
 Yes, you can leave the airport, you get issued with a passport stamp and it is free of charge.
 Some airports in China now offer a 144-hour visa, which is valid for 6 days.
 The rules are ever changing though, so keep tabs on the official British government page.

 How can you visit Russia on a British passport without visiting an embassy?
 Well it’s simple — head to Kaliningrad.
 This enclave of Russia borders Poland and Lithuania and offers a 72-hour online e-visa.
 Yes, you have to pay and arrange it in advance on the internet, but it is issued without hassle at the land border or at the international airport.
 Please note that this visa only allows you access to Kaliningrad and not mainland Russia.

-Benin now issues a tourist e-visa which you order in advance and pay for.
-Then on arrival at the international airport, the visa will be given.
-This is only available at Lome International Airport and has to be paid for in advance.
+Benin now issues a tourist e-visa, which you order and pay for in advance.
+Then on arrival at the international airport in Cotonou, the visa will be given.

 Somalia remains unstable and tourist visits are not really recommended without a guide and security.
 Tour groups offer tours to Mogadishu (the capital) but all of those require a stringent visa process.
 To skip all that and still visit the U.N.-recognised country of Somalia, you can visit Somaliland.
 Somaliland is accessible overland from Ethiopia with care.
 However please note that Britain has issues the following statement: ‘The U.K. Foreign and Commonwealth Office (FCO) advise against all travel to Somalia, including Somaliland, except for the cities of Hargeisa and Berbera to which the FCO advise against all but essential travel.’